Create Content That Gets You Quoted

 Result (quoted/not quoted)

-When you get quoted, don’t just retweet it and call it a day.
+When you’re quoted, don’t just share it once and move on.

 Turn it into: